renayre/Portfolio/README.md

   - Base code from professor of course, WebTest_Basic, is a recreation of the code provided
   - Some Javascript, JSON, and AJAX

-WebTest_Basic - recreation of code provided in Website project.
+WebTest_Basic (PHP, HTML, CSS) - recreation of code provided in Website project.